 Although genetic testing can be stressful for patients in the short term, most patients have a sense of relief in knowing their genetic status and can then move forward with their long-term health planning based on additional information about their personal risk level.
-For those patients who test negative for a mutation that is known to be in the family, there is often significant relief of stress that they do not carry the elevated risk that caused cancer in their family.
+For those patients who test negative for a mutation that is known to run in the family, there is often significant relief of stress.
 For those who test positive, there is opportunity to establish a risk-reduction plan moving forward with renewed certainty about the utility of such a plan.
 Taking action to modify a known risk can feel more empowering than the sense that cancer "might be coming" at any time.

-While genetic testing has the potential to reduce anxiety by giving a concrete result, it is important to note that genetic counseling does not infer that genetic testing must be done.
-Some patients are not ready to move forward with testing immediately, and genetic counseling gives them information to use at any place in their process of coming to terms with their hereditary risk.
+While genetic testing has the potential to reduce anxiety by giving a concrete result, it is important to note that genetic risk evaluation does not infer that genetic testing must be done.
+Some patients are not ready to move forward with testing immediately; genetic counseling gives them information to use at any place in their process of coming to terms with their hereditary risk.